 From George Washington to Abraham Lincoln to John F. Kennedy, Presidents have delivered powerful speeches to the nation after taking the Oath of Office.
 Whether outlining their vision for their term or raising our spirits with common colloquialisms, the speech is always a sight to behold.
-Here you can read a few of the famous speeches given by previous Presidents.
-Or you can read below for answers to common questions about the Presidential Swearing In Ceremony.

-Jackie Evancho, the 16 year old opera singer made famous by finishing in second place on America's Got Talent, has been chosen to sing the National Anthem at the Inauguration.
+In 2017, Jackie Evancho, the 16 year old opera singer made famous by finishing in second place on America’s Got Talent, has been chosen to sing the National Anthem at the Inauguration.

 Do I need a ticket for the Swearing In Ceremony?